List of warez groups: CODEX

 In late 2019, a crack developed by CODEX for Need for Speed: Heat, which uses Denuvo DRM, was leaked online, likely through their network of testers.
 Normally, the final cracks published by CODEX made use of anti-debugging tools like VMProtect or Themida, to impede reverse engineering efforts.
 This unfinished crack was not similarly protected.
 Subsequently, CODEX did not release any cracks for games using Denuvo DRM until June 2020, when they released cracked copies of Team Sonic Racing, Trials of Mana, The Quiet Man, and an updated version of Far Cry: New Dawn.

-In February 23, 2022, CODEX announced its retirement in its cracked release of The Sims 4: My Wedding Stories.
+On February 23, 2022, CODEX announced its retirement in its cracked release of The Sims 4: My Wedding Stories.
 The group cited the lack of competition in the cracking scene as a sign that CODEX had accomplished its founding goal in 2014, which was to compete with RELOADED, "the dominating PC games group at the time."